b-it-bots/mas_industrial_robotics/README.md

     source ~/catkin_ws/devel/setup.bash

-The last two commands, should be added to the ~/.bashrc file, so that they do not need to be executed everytime you open a new terminal.
+The last command should be added to the ~/.bashrc file so that they do not need to be executed everytime you open a new terminal.

 And finally compile the repository: